WSullivan98/Capstone1_Exploring_ways_to_reduce_CO_Pregnancy_Mortality_rate/README.md

 <br>

 However, once you narrow down the type of care a drug addicted pregnant women needs the opportunities are much less:
-* 20 Transitional Housing Substance abuse facilitiees
+* 20 Transitional Housing Substance abuse facilities
-* less 4 facilities that dontt treat opoid addiction or don't use medication to treat addictions
+* less 4 facilities that dont treat opoid addiction or don't use medication to treat addictions
 * 16 remaining facilities for Colorado's addicted pregnant mothers